 Social proof is powerful.
 It’s a key weapon in the Growth Hacker’s arsenal.
 And it should be in yours too.
 Nobody likes to think they’re missing out, do they?

 - Who else wants $10,000 worth of traffic for free?

-- Who else wants to learn what really makes good style?
+- Who else wants to learn what really makes a good style?